ESR-NZ/GenomicsNarrativeSARSCoV2/narratives/GenomicsNarrativeSARSCoV2_2020-10-01.md

 # [The Rydges hotel case](https://nextstrain.org/community/ESR-NZ/GenomicsNarrativeSARSCoV2/2020-10-01/rydges?legend=open&d=tree)

 The "Rydges hotel case" was the first detected case whose genome did not match the lineage associated with the main Auckland cluster.
-[A worker](https://www.health.govt.nz/news-media/media-releases/results-covid-19-positive-cases-under-investigation-returned) at an Auckland isolation facility tested positive for COVID-19 with no known epidemiological links to the ongoing Auckland cluster and who did not have any routine contact with guests.
+[A worker](https://www.health.govt.nz/news-media/media-releases/results-covid-19-positive-cases-under-investigation-returned) at an Auckland isolation facility, the Rydges hotel, tested positive for COVID-19 with no known epidemiological links to the ongoing Auckland cluster and who did not have any routine contact with guests.

 Genomic sequencing of the Rydges hotel case (NewZealand/AUK-ESR-20CV0071/2020, here coloured yellow) positioned it in a part of the tree dominated by samples from the USA that also included another NZ sample from July 1st (NewZealand/20VR3848/2020, not currently available on GISAID).